tomglenn/and-devops-101/README.md

 * Back in the Activity tab in your app page, you should see a new entry which says 'Build in Progress'.
 * You can view the build log, which will be similar to how it was when you first deployed.
 * Once successful, it will tell you "Build succeeded".
+* It will have another entry for the deployment, and will say "Deployed" once the app is ready.
 * In the top right of the page, you can click *Open app*, and verify that your changes have been made and released.
 * Congratulations!
 You have used your pipeline to deploy your application after a change.